hashicorp/design-system/website/docs/getting-started/for-engineers.md

 order: 102
 ---

-The Design Systems team maintains design tokens, icons, and components in a [monorepo](https://github.com/hashicorp/design-system) and publishes them regularly to npm.
+The Design Systems Team maintains design tokens, icons, and components in a [monorepo](https://github.com/hashicorp/design-system) and publishes them regularly to npm.

 ## Components